MSc Program Structure

 MSc Dissertation Thesis

-During the second year, MSc students will undertake a 1-year internship in one of the laboratories of our MSc Lecturers and Research Collaborators and develop a full Research Project.
-The thesis project will be supervised by a three-member Examination Committee which consists of Faculty Members and Lecturers/Research Collaborators of the MSc program.
-The Commitee will be responsible for monitoring students’ progress during their MSc Dissertation Thesis.
+During the second year, MSc students will undertake a full 1-year internship in one of our partner laboratories and develop a full Research Project.
+This project will be supervised by a three-member Examination Committee, which consists of Faculty Members and Research Collaborators of the MSc program (Thesis supervisor, plus 2 other Committee’s members) and which will be responsible for monitoring students’ progress during their MSc Thesis.

-Following completion of the mentored internship at the end of the 4th semester, students are expected to write a Dissertation Thesis and present it along with their research work to the members of the Examination Committee, at the occasion of the Diploma Dissertation Oral Presentation.
+Following completion of the mentored internship at the end of the 4th semester, students are expected to write a Dissertation Thesis and present it along with their research work to the members of the Examination Committee, on the occasion of the Diploma Dissertation Oral Presentation.
+This MSc Thesis will be defended in public, in an open seminar, before the Committee.

 The Dissertation Research is a core component of our MSc program designed to prepare our students for a further advanced degree and/or to pursue successful careers in Science, Industry, Health and Public engagement sectors.

-Every academic year, at the begining of the 3rd semester, students of the International MSc in Molecular Biomedicine organize their own Workshop (Conference, Webinar...etc.) around a specific scientific theme.
-These annual workshops are open to the public and gather prominent keynote speakers, invited guests lecturers and students, from all around Greece and abroad.
-They usually take place in various prestigious venues of Athens (Athens Medical School, the historical building of the National & Kapodistrian University of Athens, InnovAthens Technopolis, Serafio City of Athens, etc.) or online (2021 Live Webinar, with nearly 450 registered participants from all around the world).
+Every academic year, usually at the beginning of the 3rd semester, our 2nd-year MSc students organize their own Workshop (Conference, Webinar...etc.) around a specific scientific theme.
+These annual workshops are open to the public and gather prominent keynote speakers, invited guest lecturers and students, from all around Greece and abroad.
+They usually take place in various prestigious venues of Athens (e.g. Athens Medical School, National & Kapodistrian University of Athens historical building, InnovAthens Technopolis, Serafio – City of Athens, etc.) or online (2021 Live Webinar, with nearly 450 registered participants from all around the world).

 Read more here...